postmanlabs/labs-docs/src/pages/docs/getting-started/importing-and-exporting-data.md

 ### Converting Postman collections from v1 to v2

-Postman no longer supports the collection v1 format and will return an error if you attempt to import a collection in this format.
+Postman no longer supports the collection v1 format and will return an error if you try to import a collection in this format.

 You can convert your collection's format from v1 to v2 to import it into Postman: